AwesomeKalin/gdevelop-1satordinal-bsv/README.md

 - Getting stuff in collections
 - Checking if user has ordinal in collection
 - Setting sprites and resources to ordinals
+- Marketplace, both everything with an OrdLock and just from specific collections

 ### Planned Features

-- Marketplace, both everything with an OrdLock and just from specific collections
+- Got any suggestions?
+Please open an issue or tag me on Treechat!

 ## Installation